Offering the opportunity to conduct research in a range of areas with associated training in contemporary research methods

 Research facilities and groups

-The School of Psychology and the psychology Research Institute are well resourced to support students using a range of experimental and non-experimental research methods.
-The Institute also hosts the Research and Statistics Summer School which runs annually and provides training in a range of contemporary research methods and statistics.
+The School of Psychology and the Psychology Research Institute are well resourced to support students using a range of experimental and non-experimental research methods.
+The Institute also hosts the Research and Statistics Summer School, which runs annually and provides training in a range of contemporary research methods and statistics.
 In addition, the Bamford Centre for Mental Health and Wellbeing is located in Psychology.
 The centre was established in 2011 with the aim of increasing our understanding of mental health through research conducted in Northern Ireland.
 It aims to improve the quality of life for people with mental health problems and their carers through excellent research evidence that informs and influences policy and practice.
-The centre adopts a multi-disciplinary approach to mental health research and is able to draw on a considerable range of skills and expertise in health services research and population health sciences.

 Staff research areas